Optimal dividend distribution under Markov-regime switching

 The dividend optimization problem gives rise to a singular control problem, whose HJB equation takes the form of a coupled system of variational inequalities, due to the fact that the problem is driven by a two-dimensional Markov process.
-A commonly used direct approach for explicitly solving optimal control problems proceeds by guessing a candidate optimal solution, constructing a corresponding value-function, a priori assuming the necessary smoothness, and subsequently establishing its optimality by employing a verification result.
-Here we shall follow a somewhat different approach, by directly employing the dynamic programming equation.
+A commonly used direct approach for explicitly solving optimal control problems proceeds by guessing a candidate optimal solution, constructing a corresponding value function, assuming smoothness if necessary, and subsequently verifying its optimality by employing a verification result.
+Here we shall follow a different approach to construct the candidate value function, by directly employing a dynamic programming equation.
 We will prove that the value function is the fixed point of a certain contraction operator, which is given explicitly in terms of the initial data, and derive an explicit iterative algorithm to calculate the value function, which `decouples' the different regimes such that at any stage one-dimensional control problems are solved.
-This construction yields a posteriori that the value function is $C^2$, which implies that the value function is a classical solution of the HJB equation.
-At this point it is worth mentioning that, although it is in principle also possible to follow the mentioned direct approach, this seems to become intractable when the number of regimes is large, since it leads to a (large) collection of systems of coupled non-linear equations corresponding to different orderings of the dividend levels.
+This construction yields in particular that the value function is $C^2$, which implies that the value function is a classical solution of the HJB equation.
+At this point it is worth mentioning that, although it is possible to follow the direct approach, this seems to become intractable if the number of states is large, as it leads to a large collection of systems of coupled non-linear equations (corresponding to different orderings of the dividend levels).

 After the first version of this paper was written, we discovered a related work on optimal dividend problems by Sotomayor and Cadenillas \cite{CaSo}.
-In a setting that is a particular case of ours, with two regimes and constant rate of discounting, they solve three dividend distribution problems with bounded and unbounded dividend rates, and in the presence of fixed cost, respectively, under the assumption of existence of a solution to the smooth fit equations.
+In a setting that is a particular case of ours, with two regimes and constant rate of discounting, they solve three dividend distribution problems with bounded and unbounded dividend rates, and in the presence of fixed cost, respectively, under the assumption of existence of a solution to the smooth fit equation.